marcos-acosta/alarmdb/README.md

 ### Addressing

 There are `24*60=1440` possible alarm times, which works out to 10.49 bits.
 AlarmDB uses the 10 full (i.e. least significant) bits for addressing: the first 5 bits encode the address of the word (`0-31`), and the next 5 bits encode the byte offset within the word (`0-31`).
-We treat each word as a row of data.
+We treat each word as a record.

 Note that, unlike a traditional computer where all the empty bytes are "there" by default, empty bytes are _implicit_ in AlarmDB, that is, there's just no alarm for it.
 For that reason, we have to explicitly encode the byte offset.